DSACMS/repo-scaffolder/tier3/checklist.md

 prefers to clean (e.g., rebase) this history before releasing to the public.

 If not rebasing, verify that:
-1. there are no obscene or impolite remarks in comments or commit history
+1. There are no obscene or impolite remarks in comments or commit history
-2. there are no sensitive internal URLs/IP Addresses in comments or commit history
+2. There are no sensitive internal URLs/IP Addresses in comments or commit history
-3. there are no credential files such as Passwords, API/SSH/GPG keys checked into the repo.
+3. There are no credential files such as Passwords, API/SSH/GPG keys checked into the repo.

 Consider using the following tools to perform the tasks above: